Aliases for MYO1E Gene

 GeneCards Summary for MYO1E Gene

 MYO1E (Myosin IE) is a Protein Coding gene.
-Diseases associated with MYO1E include glomerulosclerosis, focal segmental, 6 and nephrotic syndrome, idiopathic, steroid-resistant.
-Among its related pathways are RhoGDI Pathway and RhoGDI Pathway.
+Diseases associated with MYO1E include glomerulosclerosis, focal segmental, 6 and familial idiopathic steroid-resistant nephrotic syndrome with focal segmental hyalinosis.
+Among its related pathways are Gene Expression and Immune System.
 GO annotations related to this gene include calmodulin binding and phosphatidylinositol binding.
-An important paralog of this gene is MYO1D.

 UniProtKB/Swiss-Prot for MYO1E Gene